Samalamig: Guinomis

 Guinomis is sometimes regarded as a variant of halo-halo since it is a shaved ice dessert.
 It is made with sago pearls, pinipig (toasted pounded rice), various jellies, and coconut milk on shaved ice.
 Like the halo-halo, it can have multiple variations.
 It originates from the Hiligaynon people.

 Melon sa malamig

 Melon sa malamig, sometimes called "melon chiller", "melon cooler", or simply "melon juice" is, at its most basic, pieces of cantaloupes mixed with sugar and water.
 Some recipes also add calamansi juice or evaporated or condensed milk.
 However, if it is made with milk, it must be consumed immediately, as proteolytic enzymes in the cantaloupe will break down the milk proteins and turn the drink bitter if left to stand.

 Sago at gulaman

-Sago at gulaman, commonly shortened to "sago't gulaman" or simply "gulaman", is the most common type of samalamig.
+Sago at gulaman, commonly shortened to "sago't gulaman", "sago gulaman", or simply "gulaman", is the most common type of samalamig.
 The name means "sago and gulaman", referring to the main ingredients of the drink, sago pearls and gulaman jellies (agar).
 The drink is usually simply flavored with muscovado (or brown sugar), and pandan leaves.
 The pandan can also be substituted with vanilla or banana extract.
 Sago is also commonly substituted with tapioca pearls.